open-contracting/european-union-support/2019_regulation.md

 ## Update with the regulation's annex

-Add details from the 2019 regulation's annex to the `eforms-guidance.json` file:
+Add details from the 2019 regulation's annex to a file:

-    ./manage.py update-with-annex
+    ./manage.py update-with-annex output/mapping/eForms/eforms-guidance.json

 ## Maintenance